Marketing91

 The first stage in the brand value chain is Marketing Program Investment.
 This stage is all about creating and executing a marketing strategy that will reach the target audience and create brand awareness.

-Also Read Advertising Theory
+Also Read Difference between Advertising and publicity

 The goal of a successful marketing program investment is to generate interest in the brand and get potential customers talking about the product or service.
 Key elements in this stage are-